yazanqarabash/cs-smile-shop/README.md

 # Initial Setup

-* Clone and then go to project folder `cd /cs-smile-shop`
+* Clone repo and then go to project folder `cd /cs-smile-shop`

 * Run `npm i`